 If you have reached full retirement age, but are not yet age 70, you can ask us to suspend your benefits to earn delayed retirement credits.
-If your benefits are suspended, you will not be able to receive benefits on someone else’s Social Security record.
-In addition, if you suspend your benefit, anyone receiving benefits on your record (excluding divorced spouses) will also be suspended for the same months you request suspension.
+If your benefits are suspended, you will not be able to receive benefits on someone else’s Social Security record and anyone receiving benefits on your record (excluding divorced spouses) will also be suspended.

-For more information, see Suspending Your Retirement Benefit Payments.
+For more information go to our Suspending Your Retirement Benefit Payments page.